International Institute for Environment and Development: 2000s

 In 2001, IIED set up a climate change programme, led by Dr Saleemul Huq.
 He and several other IIED researchers have served as lead authors or coordinating lead authors for the Intergovernmental Panel on Climate Change.
 IIED was active at Rio Earth Summit's follow-up conference, the World Summit on Sustainable Development in Johannesburg in 2002.
 Between 2000 and 2002, IIED led the Mining, Minerals and Sustainable Development (MMSD) project, a global review of the impacts and practices of the mining sector that engaged industry players and recommended improvements to their operations.
 In October 2008, the Independent newspaper cited then IIED director Camilla Toulmin as one of Britain's top 100 environmentalists.

 2010s

 In 2012, IIED organised a major conference ahead of the Rio+20 Summit in Brazil.

 Current work

 IIED continues to both conduct research with partners in dozens of countries and act on a global stage through processes such as various multilateral environmental negotiations.

 Directors

 IIED's founding director Barbara Ward died in 1981.
 She was succeeded by William Clark, Brian Walker, Richard Sandbrook, Nigel Cross, Camilla Toulmin, Andrew Norton and, currently, Tom Mitchell, who took over in September 2022.

+Intergovernmental Panel on Climate Change

+In 2023 British academic Jim Skea was elected as Chair of the Intergovernmental Panel on Climate Change (IPCC).
+He has been involved with the IPCC since it was created in the 1990s and, during his time as Chair, Skea has chosen to be hosted by IIED.